rkarpman/slidehex/README.md

 ## Acknowledgements

-Erika Roldan rreceived funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 754462.
+Erika Roldan received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 754462.

 ## Citations